en

 Sanitary

-Are there any colour comparison tables between grouts from different manufactures and OTTO silicones?
+Are there colour comparison tables between joint mortars from different manufacturers and OTTO silicones?

 Difference between OTTOSEAL® S 100 and OTTOSEAL® S 105